 On the other hand, its Smart DNS service is quite handy for streamers.
 You can unblock your favorite streaming channels anywhere in the world.
-30 countries is not a bad number for a server distribution if you’re as strategic as BulletVPN.
+154 servers in 55 countries is an excellent number for server distribution if you’re as strategic as BulletVPN.
 Yeah, their servers are located in the most demanded countries when it comes to TV.

 Using their Smart DNS service is very efficient and flexible, but you can also benefit from the new VPN service.
 It’s really reliable and I’ve tried it myself.
 The application is quite cool actually in terms of looks and functionality.
 They offer a 7-day free trial in case you want to try it out.

 Change DNS Server on LG TV – Final Thoughts

 If you are planning on using the service for streaming video content or music content, with no major security concerns, SmartDNS technology is the better option.
 Moreover, changing your DNS settings might increase your speed in case your ISP’s one goes down.
 Now you know what to do, give it a test, it’s not hard.